19hours/sg-statutes/Acts/Property Tax Act.md

 ### Collection of taxes under section 21

-22\.—(1) Where it appears to the Comptroller that any tax is payable in respect of any property under section 21, the Comptroller shall give notice thereof to the owner of the property concerned stating the amount of the tax due and the period for which the tax is payable.
+22\.—(1) Where it appears to the Comptroller that any tax is payable in respect of any property under section 19(8) or 21, the Comptroller shall give notice thereof to the owner of the property concerned stating the amount of the tax due and the period for which the tax is payable.

 [24/73]